-The City’s First Suburb
+The Idea: The City’s First Suburb

 Woodruff Place was the first “suburban” neighborhood in Indianapolis.
 Located just over a mile from downtown, the area’s significance lies in its unique character as a planned residential community created within a park-like atmosphere.
 Though not exactly a convenient location in 1872, (nearly an hour by wagon from the center of town), local advertisements were successful in attracting curious visitors eager to see what could possibly be so special about this place where the cost of a 40 x 80 foot lot exceeded a year’s wage.

-Woodruff’s Grand Plan
+The Plan: Woodruff’s Grand Design

 James O. Woodruff, a civil engineer from Auburn, New York, came to Indianapolis to direct completion of the city’s new waterworks.
 He was attracted to the quiet wooded location east of the city, purchased 77 acres, and began to develop his grand plan – a Victorian version of formal Italian Renaissance gardens.
 From the beginning, Woodruff’s development possessed all the requisites of a park: three boulevard drives bisected by grassy esplanades, spacious lots, picturesque homes, clusters of graceful cast-iron statues and costly multi-tiered fountains.
 A fence would surround the purely residential enclave and isolate it from what might come later on surrounding land.
 Such was the vision of James O. Woodruff when he laid out Woodruff Place in 1872-73.
 He built his own home on West Drive, but was unable to realize the completion of his dream community.
 The financial panic of 1873 hit Indianapolis hard, and James Woodruff was bankrupted.
 A few years later in 1876, a small group of initial property owners successfully petitioned for incorporation of the subdivision as a town, and thanks to a group of investors, Woodruff’s plans were carried forward into the next century.

-Homes of Woodruff
+The Homes of Woodruff